Find Affordable College Courses

 Bangor, ME

-Husson University did quite well in this year’s ranking of the most popular places for health and medical administrative services students to get a bachelor’s degree.
-It came in at #10 on the list.
+Husson University ranked #10 on this year’s Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in the New England Region list.
 Located in the city of Bangor, Husson is a private not-for-profit college with a small student population.

 About 86% of the students majoring in health and medical administrative services at the school are women while 14% are male.